The Kind Of Father I Long To Be

 I hope I can put my delusions of being a perfect father to rest and instead long to be that kind of father.

-2 thoughts on “The Kind Of Father I Long To Be”
+2 responses to “The Kind Of Father I Long To Be”

 1. I came downstairs and read this literally right after going into each of my children’s rooms and praying over each of them as they lay sleeping–all the while feeling broken as a mom.
 You’re so right, Brandon–being a perfect parent isn’t any kind of a real thing.
 Not even kind of.
 And for those desiring to leave a rich legacy of faith, hungry for the next generations to know and love God, and desperate to show the love of Jesus to the little ones running around their legs, I believe there is a great measure of attack that comes against such efforts.
 I’ve seen too much to believe otherwise.
 How else can the same mom who purposefully and intentionally fights for her children on her knees feel like such a failure as a mom by lunchtime that same day?